esraaamal/reading-notes/class-03.md

 ### Centering Content
 to center  a box on a page you can set the left-margin and right –margin also set the width for the box..

+#### A switch statement
+ starts with a variable called the switch value.
+Each case indicates a possible value for this variable and the code that should run if the variable matches that value. the purpose of the switch statement is to present the user with a different message depending on which level they are at

+### SHORT CIRCUIT VALUES
+They short-circuit (stop) as soon as they have a result - but they return the value that stopped

+### loops
+the most three common loop is
+-for loop(need to run a code  specific number of times -while loop(use this loop if we don’t know how many times we must run the code )
+-do while loop